Are Pottery Kilns Safe – Beginner Kiln Questions

 Pottery Kilns can be Gas-fired or Electric.
 The Electric Kiln is the most common type there is.
 This Kiln type has heating elements that will heat up your Kiln up as electric currents pass through them.

-The natural gas, propane, wood, coal, or oil-fired Kiln have some barriers to use and require fire safety permits before installation and use.
-I will be focusing on the safety of the most popular electric kilns.
+Natural gas, propane, wood, coal, or oil-fired Kilns have some barriers to use and require fire safety permits before installation and use.
+I will focus on the safety of the most popular electric kilns.

 Bisque firing is generally fired between 1828°F (998°C) Cone 06 and 1945°F (1063°C) Cone 04.